-5. What is the class schedule?
+4. What is the class schedule?

-The PTA program admits one class/cohort per year.
+The PTA program admits one class/cohort every May.
 For cohorts starting in an odd numbered year, the classes will generally run in the morning from 8AM to 12PM.
 For cohorts starting in an even numbered year, the classes will generally run from 1PM to 5PM.

-6. Will my previous college credits transfer?
+5. Will my previous college credits transfer?

-This decision is determined on an individual basis by the Director of Education and Program Director.
-Institute of Technology recommends that each student completes the curriculum in its entirety, but exceptions will be made on preparatory/general education course work or completed courses from CAPTE accredited PTA programs.
+This decision is determined on an individual basis by the Campus President and Program Director.
+Institute of Technology recommends that each student completes the curriculum in its entirety, but exceptions will be made on preparatory/general education course work.

-7. Will credits from Institute of Technology transfer to another institution?
+6. Will credits from Institute of Technology transfer to another institution?